ellyg123/JavaScriptmas/README.md

 Day 5 - randomly generate a Christmas message on a card

-Day 6 - create a button with functionality to "Christmassify" the pagee
+Day 6 - create a button with functionality to "Christmassify" the page

 Day 7 - add functionality to play, pause, and stop audio buttons